 Any post on this blog may contain affiliate links which pay me a very small commission for items you purchase using the links but costs you nothing extra.
 I can help defray a small percentage of the cost of producing the blog to share information with you.

 Cutting up a whole chicken is a great way to save money on meat.
 Click here to see how.

-Basic cooking skills-baking-creaming butter and sugar
+Basic cooking skills-baking-how to cream butter and sugar

 Creaming butter and sugar together is a common method for baking.
 To cream them, the butter needs to be room temperature.
 If your butter is cold, it will not cream.
 Add the room temperature butter and sugar to your mixing bowl and beat vigorously until they incorporate together and become smooth and a lighter color.
 Then continue to the next step of the recipe.